-If you look at original windows, you’ll notice that the glazing bars – that the panes are positioned between – are relatively slim.
-They were designed to hold a single pane of delicate glass.
+If you look at original windows, you’ll notice that the glazing bars – that the glass panes are positioned between – are relatively slim.
+They were designed to hold a single pane of delicate glass hundreds of years ago.
 The increased depth of a modern double glazed unit means that it’s larger and heavier, and simply wouldn’t fit in, or be supported by, the original timber glazing bars.
+The great news is that timber sash window experts, Ventrolla, fit slim double glazing that’s designed to perfectly fit original timber windows.